 - A wide array of designs.
 There are many ways to make a storied home beautiful.
 You can add a terrace, balcony, roof deck, and small porches by the windows.
 Parapets are a good feature, too.

 - Privacy and convenience.
 The living room, kitchen, and dining are usually built on the ground floor while the bedrooms are built upstairs.
 This provides privacy from being disturbed by your children when they play or when they have guests.
 They can spend time on the ground floor while you enjoy your privacy in your bedroom upstairs.

 If you want a double-story house, check out this design.

 - Building a stairway eats up space.
 Building a stairway not only uses space but adds to the cost.
 This will make you adjust your budget a little more.

 - Stair accidents and evacuation issues.
-The presence of stairs may be dangerous to children and the elderly specially during blackouts and when there is an emergency.
-Evacuating is a lot ore difficult because you need to exit from the stairs.
-Installing fire exits in the upper floors is an option but this could mean a higher budget.
+The presence of stairs may be dangerous to children and the elderly especially during blackouts and when there is an emergency.
+Evacuating is a lot of ore difficult because you need to exit from the stairs.
+Installing fire exits on the upper floors is an option but this could mean a higher budget.
 Building an elevator makes moving up more comfortable but you need to shell out thousands of dollars.

 Advantages of Single Story Home

 - More living space and open floor plan.
-Single-story houses have open floor plan making every area accessible.
+Single-story houses have open floor plans making every area accessible.
 You do not need a staircase and therefore you save the cost from building one.

 - Cheaper and easier maintenance.
-Cleaning the roof top and windows can be done by any member of the family except elderly and children, of course.
+Cleaning the rooftop and windows can be done by any member of the family except the elderly and children, of course.
 You don’t need professional service to clean your roof or patch the leakage.
 You can clean the windows from the ground unlike with upper windows where you need s ladder to go up and clean them.
-Other wise, you need professional service.
+Otherwise, you need professional service.